 - Burnett County Mental Health Crisis Line: 888-636-6655

 - Alzheimer’s Association Helpline: 800- 272-3900

 - Emergency Services: 9-1-1

 Looking for a local agency that provides in-home help?
 Respite care?
 Personal emergency response systems?
-Find all of this, and more, in the ADRC Resource Guide.
+Find all of this, and more, in the Dementia Care Resources and Support Guide.
 This guide is constantly being updated and revised to provide the most up to date and relevant information possible.
-Check it out on our website at the top of each page or stop into one of our offices to get a hard copy.
+Check it out on our website in the right side bar (visible on every page).